 Don’t let the name put you off.
 Found in Vieques, Puerto Rico, Mosquito Bay offers you the chance to experience something truly magical – swimming amongst bioluminescent dinoflagellates.

-Nobody knows for sure why the hundreds of man-sized jars were strewn across Xieng Khouang Province of Laos.
+Nobody knows for sure why the hundreds of human-sized jars were strewn across Xieng Khouang Province of Laos.

 12. Icehotel, Sweden

-There are multiple ice buildings around the world, but the Icehotel found in Jukkasjarvi, Sweden sets the standard.
+There are multiple ice buildings worldwide, but the Icehotel found in Jukkasjarvi, Sweden, sets the standard.

 We’re heading under Paris again, this time to explore the Musee des Egouts de Paris, the Paris Sewer Museum.

-The sewer system, dating back to the 1200s, is actually an interesting record of the growth of the city as a whole.
+The sewer system, dating back to the 1200s, is an interesting record of the city's growth as a whole.
 And not to worry, raw sewage doesn’t reach the areas you’ll be exploring.